 I don’t just talk about death in classes.
 I am available to talk about this tough subject in personal, face-to-face gatherings.
 We can discuss the details of physical death or the more ethereal thoughts that we all ponder.
 I can help those all-important humans find ways to celebrate the life lost.
 We have infrastructure for this with humans but it is harder to find for our pets.
 (For some of us this is important for wild critters too.
 “Roadkill” is often the butt of jokes but for some of us we prefer to offer some kind of ceremony or prayer for those lost lives.)

 Because providing grief services is something I will never charge for, the nonprofit corporation structure, including the tax rules, was the logical decision.
 I have been blessed with donations that help pay for continuing education for me and others and it provides for those scholarships I mentioned earlier.
 In many ways this donation based system has helped create the community I was aiming for.
-One example of this: Two students and myself will be attending Animal Death Doula school through the University of Vermont in the fall.
+One example of this: Two students and myself attended Companion Animal End-Of-Life Doula school through the University of Vermont in 2022.
+More AWS students will take this course as time goes on.
+All have agreed to use these new skills on a volunteer basis to help others

 I am truly blessed to have traveled my amazing journey.
 I continue to improve upon my skills and education.
 As a result the services I provide are always growing.
 I call myself a “dog trainer” but please know - I love the human half of animal guardianship just as much as the animal half.
 I know if I teach the human to have a loving relationship filled with communication with their animal, that will not only benefit their current pet, but all the pets to come.
 And despite the pain we all feel when a cherished pet dies, I hope each of us continues to bring animals into our homes.
 I can think of nothing more rewarding than sharing my home with animals and basking in the love they receive and provide in turn.